neoxelox/service/README.md

 ### Development

-Please, take into account that if you need to change your environment variables, you should make a copy of `envs/dev/.env` to `envs/dev/.env.local` and change them there.
-Even though you will have to change manually the `envs/dev/docker-compose.yaml` file, this is a better approach because `.env.local` is an ignored file and you won't have the chance to commit it with potential production values 😉.
+Make a copy of `envs/dev/.env.example` to `envs/dev/.env` and fill the variables. `envs/dev/.env` is an ignored file so you won't have the chance to commit it with potential production values 😉.

-Also, to setup the environment, follow this steps:
+Also, to setup the environment, follow these steps:

 1. Install dependencies: `pip install -r scripts/requirements.txt`
 2. Install tools `inv tool.install --include "dev*"`